Stylback/home-server/README.md

 > Got a IPv6 error?
 Might be that IPv6 is disabled on your server, run this to fix it: sudo modprobe ip6table_filter

-Now visit the webUI at `[local IP]:8080` and log in with the default credentials:
+Now visit the web UI at `[local IP]:8080` and log in with the default credentials:

 ```
 Username: admin
 Password: adminadmin
 ```

 Next up is port forwarding.
 In Mullvad, go to your account and Port Forwarding.
 Identify your server and add a port for it.
-In Qbittorrent's WebUI, go to Tools -> Options -> Connection -> Listening Port and change the default port to your forwarded port.
+In qBittorrent's Web UI, go to Tools -> Options -> Connection -> Listening Port and change the default port to your forwarded port.
 Then launch ctop, go to qflood and exec shell.
 Run the following two commands:

 ```sh
 iptables -I INPUT -p tcp --dport [forwarded port] -j ACCEPT